Regional casino: Shortlist and selection

-Wembley was later ruled out, according to the BBC: "The decision came after the local council withdrew its support for the proposed £335m ($632m) gambling venue".
-This brought the number of potential venues down to seven.
+Wembley was later ruled out: "The decision came after the local council withdrew its support for the proposed £335m ($632m) gambling venue".This brought the number of potential venues down to seven.
 The O_{2}'s proposal was involved in controversy after it was revealed that Deputy Prime Minister John Prescott had stayed at the ranch of Philip Anschutz, whose Anschutz Entertainment Group was involved in the reopening of the Millennium Dome site as a sporting and entertainment venue.
 In August 2006 it was reported that construction of the shell of The O_{2}'s super casino site had already started.

 Sites rejected at this shortlisting phase included: